Renee0801/Fan-Montiel/ProjectPlan.md

 - Assist with interpretation of results and written explanations
 - Contribute to documentation, README preparation, and final report writing

-Both team members will collaborate on research question refinement, interpretation of results, and ensuring that the final workflow is reproducible and clearly documented.

 ## Research / Business Questions
 This project aims to answer the following questions:
-1. Do higher_paid MLS players produce stronger on-field performance statistics?
+1. Do higher-paid MLS players produce stronger on-field performance statistics?
 2. Which performance metrics are most strongly associated with salary or guaranteed compensation?
 3. Are some MLS players overpaid or underpaid relative to their production?
 4. How efficiently do MLS teams convert player salary spending into on-field performance?
-These questions make the project both analytical and practical since they connect performance measurement with financial decision-making.
+#### These questions make the project both analytical and practical since they connect performance measurement with financial decision-making.

 ## Datasets
 ### Dataset 1 - FBref 2025 MLS Player Statistics